-In years following the 1991 election, the BJP was able to expand further in some states, notably the largest state, Uttar Pradesh, by exploiting other conflicts arising from the reservations issue, especially those between more and less disadvantaged segments.57 The BJP also began to champion the cause of neglected regions within some of the larger Hindi-speaking states, calling for these states to be divided, and was consequently able to expand its appeal in some other states.58
+In years following 1991, the BJP was able to expand further in some states, notably India's largest state, Uttar Pradesh, by exploiting other conflicts arising from the reservations issue, especially those between more and less disadvantaged segments.
+The BJP also began to champion the cause of neglected regions within some of the larger Hindi-speaking states, calling for these states to be divided, and was consequently able to expand its appeal in some other states.

 Even with all of these tactical forays, however, the BJP's share of the vote largely hit a plateau after 1991.
-In 1992 the party launched a movement centered on the Ayodhya conflict again, but the consequent destruction of the mosque by a Hindu Nationalist mob, and subsequent riots, led to the party's defeat in 1993 in three of the four states it ruled.
+In 1992 the party launched a movement centered on the Ayodhya conflict again, but the consequent destruction of the mosque by a Hindu Nationalist mob, and subsequent riots, led in 1993 to the party's defeat in three of the four states it ruled.
 In 1996 its vote share was unchanged, and the Congress received more votes, although the BJP won 161 seats to the Congress' 140 and emerged as the single largest party in the parliament.
 Following the 1996 elections it was the Congress' turn to support a Janata Dal-led coalition government without joining it.
 When this arrangement collapsed in 1998, the Janata Dal fragmented again, and some factions allied with the BJP.
-Both the alliances, and the fact that the BJP was the only remaining viable vehicle for anti-Congress votes, allowed the party to increase its vote share to 25.8 percent, but this was still behind the Congress, although again the BJP won more seats.
+Both the alliances, and the fact that the BJP was the only remaining viable vehicle for anti-Congress votes allowed the party to increase its vote share to 25.8% but this was still less than the Congress, although again the BJP won more seats.
+The government's decision to test nuclear weapons and build a nuclear arsenal was popular with the urban middle class but later that year the Congress defeated the BJP in two major states on the issue of prices.
+When the BJP's first coalition government fell in 1999, the following elections demonstrated that the relative vote shares were still virtually unchanged and the Congress again regained some states in which it had been out of power.
+However, by now the BJP had largely cemented its alliance with a large number of regional parties, including former factions of the Janata Dal and Congress.